List of Valvrave the Liberator characters: Raizo Yamada

 Raizo Yamada (山田 ライゾウ, Yamada Raizō) is the academy delinquent.
 He is nicknamed Thunder (サンダー, Sandā) by the gang of misfits that he leads.
 He has a short temper, but cares about his friends.
 He helps Yusuke fix the climate controls in Module 77.
 He becomes a Valvrave pilot in order to avenge his friend.
 During season 2, Yamada works with Haruto, Akira, Saki and L-elf to expose the nature of the Magius.
 Yamada is killed protecting Akira in a one-on-one duel with Dorssia soldier Q-vier.
-He is voiced by Yūichi Nakamura in Japanese.
+He is voiced by Yūichi Nakamura in Japanese and by Keith Silverstein in English.

 Satomi Renbokoji

 Satomi Renbokoji (連坊小路 サトミ, Renbōkoji Satomi) is the president of the student council of Sakimori Academy and brother of Akira.
 He demonstrates an elite disposition, but is usually helpless in crisis situations.
 He was pressured by his parents to pass an exam to get into one of the best national schools.
 When Akira was discovered to have hacked into the exam database and later suffered extensive bullying because of it, he distanced himself from her.
 Later in life, he tries to atone for this by being over-protective of Akira.
 He marries Takahi, as seen in the epilogue.
 He was believed to have appeared in the futuristic scenario, but this was later revealed to be his descendant.
-He is voiced by Daisuke Namikawa in Japanese.
+He is voiced by Daisuke Namikawa in Japanese and by Steve Cannon in English.

 Takahi Ninomiya

 Takahi Ninomiya (二宮 タカヒ, Ninomiya Takahi) is a senior and the leader of the Girls' Sports Club at Sakimori Academy.
 She is very proud of being named Miss Sakimori for the last 2 school years.
 She can be an overbearing rich-girl at times.
 She is married to Satomi, as seen in the epilogue.
-She is voiced by Minako Kotobuki in Japanese.
+She is voiced by Minako Kotobuki in Japanese and by Kari Wahlgren in English.

 Akira Renbokoji

 Akira Renbokoji (連坊小路 アキラ, Renbōkoji Akira) is a shy but skilled hacker that operates several computers concealed by cardboard boxes in a hidden area in the academy and is essentially a hikikomori.
 In the past she was bullied in middle school after she was caught hacking the computer systems for the prestigious academy that her brother, Satomi took the entrance exam for so that he could be admitted.
 This led to her current lifestyle and fearing the outside world.
 She is the one that posts the video of Haruto initially piloting the Valvrave onto the WIRED Network.
 After overcoming her past fears and embracing her new friendship with Shoko, she becomes the pilot of Unit 6.
 In the epilogue, she is seen talking to the Prince and Saki.
-She is voiced by Aoi Yūki in Japanese.
+She is voiced by Aoi Yūki in Japanese and by Cristina Vee in English.